MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 You do not get a callback that tells you specifically if/when the user closes the landing page with the timer.

+If there should be a pause in an agreement, like a temporary stop of a subscription: Simply do not create any charges during the pause.
+You might want to update the **description** field of the agreement so the user can see that the subscription is paused in MobilePay.
+The endpoint `DELETE /api/providers/{providerId}/agreements/{agreementId}` will cancel the agreement, so we recommend that the merchant only uses that endpoint if the customer clearly notifies the merchant that they want to cancel a subscription or service.
+Cancelled agreements can not be reactivated.

 ##### <a name="agreements_state-diagram"></a>Agreement state diagram